On the critical condition of ‘Duty, Honor, Country’

-We gather here to hold in memory the principles of ‘Duty, Honor, Country.’
+We gather here to hold with deep concern the principles of ‘Duty, Honor, Country.’
 These three principles were once front and center in the declarations of persons who committed themselves to be of public service.
 These principles stood as guideposts to persons who sought to spend themselves in the service of the public good.
 They radiated from the halls of West Point and served as a constant reminder of the importance, of the necessity to put an allegiance to what is good and right before any desire for individual glory and the promotion of segregated entitlement.
 We remember them with gratitude, not because they always prevailed in their discipline of our public servants but because before they were always there to inform them, to inspire them, to remind them of their sacred charge.
-Now these three are absent, out of sight, out of mind.
+Now these three have been assaulted and neglected; they are suffering, almost out of sight, out of mind, struggling to survive.

-Where once before persons who embraced the principles of ‘Duty, Honor, Country’ sought to serve with integrity and to protect the dignity of every resident of this country, now the individuals who occupy the highest places of our national government are silent before the face of injustice, even afraid to confront and expose incidences of misconduct when they see abuses of power and observe attitudes and behaviors that discredit the rule of law and the sanctity of human existence.
-‘Duty, Honor, Country’ are now only memories, echoes, recollections of how majestic public service could have been, principles no longer presented as pledges to be obeyed and mandatory to be in the collection of attributes of human character worthy of aspiration.
+Where once before persons elected to serve the public good embraced the principles of ‘Duty, Honor, Country’ and sought to serve with integrity and to protect the dignity of every resident of this country, now the individuals who occupy the highest places of our national government are silent before the face of injustice, even afraid to confront and expose incidences of misconduct when they see abuses of power and observe attitudes and behaviors that discredit the rule of law and the sanctity of human existence.
+‘Duty, Honor, Country’ are now only faint memories, echoes, recollections of how majestic public service could have been, principles no longer presented as pledges to be obeyed and mandatory to be in the collection of attributes of human character worthy of aspiration.